Priceline (Australia): History

 Priceline was established in 1982; the first store opened at Highpoint Shopping Centre, and started as a beauty retailer.

 In 2004 Australian Pharmaceutical Industries acquired the New Price Retail business which operated the retail brands of Priceline, Priceline Pharmacy, House, and Price Attack.
 API divested its House and Price Attack chains in 2007 to focus its retailing strategy on the Priceline brand.

 In 2008 Priceline launched a brand re-positioning with a new visual identity, store format and merchandise.
 This is when the livery changed to the recognisable magenta pink shade synonymous with the Priceline brand.

 In November 2021, Priceline was included in the sale of Australian Pharmaceutical Industries to Wesfarmers.

+Atomica

+Wesfarmers tested a new premium beauty store format, Atomica, to compete with rival upmarket chains and brands such as Mecca and give Priceline more appeal to the market.
+Some Priceline stores have been upgraded to Atomica, with fears all remaining non-Priceline Pharmacy stores will be changed to Atomica.

+Infinity Pharmacy Group

+In December 2025, KPMG was appointed receivers by API to 54 franchises after talks for a bailout of their operator Infinity Pharmacy Group collapsed.
+Teneo was appointed as administrator.
+Infinity owed $400 million, including $255 million to Wesfarmers, Commonwealth Bank, National Australia Bank and Westpac.
+API blames the inability and unwillingness of the operator to pay suppliers and creditors as well as the operator's leveraged aggressive expansion for the move, and says the administration was "unavoidable".
+The franchises will operate as per normal while KPMG assesses the business.
+Priceline Pharmacy on the whole is unaffected and will trade as per normal.

 Operations

 Priceline is a health and beauty retailer of cosmetics, skin care, hair care and health care products.
 Priceline is involved in pharmaceutical retailing through the Priceline Pharmacy brand.
 There are over 480 Priceline stores throughout Australia.
 As of March 2025, 68 stores are owned by Wesfarmers and 413 are run by franchisees and have a pharmacy attached.

 Australian business publication BRW ranked Priceline as Australia's 16th fastest growing franchise by revenue in 2010.
 Total network sales for the financial year 2019 were up 2.4 per cent to $2.2 billion.

-Priceline sponsors the Western Bulldogs AFL Women's team.

-Current brand ambassadors include Ita Buttrose, Chrissie Swan, Tanya Hennessy and Lindy Rama-Ellis, Ada Nicodemou.